bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - Some widgets can be configured, by clicking the cog settings icon in the "Widgets in View" list
     - [There are currently cog icons for all widgets](https://github.com/bluerobotics/cockpit/issues/541), so if you click a cog icon and nothing happens it means that widget is not configurable
+    - For quick access, widget configuration is also accessible by right clicking (long-pressing on touch devices) them in the normal view, outside of edit mode
+        - Includes a slider for opacity control
+{{ easy_image(src="widget-config", width=150, center=true) }}

 ### Widgets